A planned rally last Saturday, Sept. 16, near Richmond, Virginia’s Robert E. Lee statue ended in humiliation for a group of flag-waving “patriots.”

 Barlow was recruited into the Florida League in 2015 and began to almost immediately sow dissent in her Lake City LOS group.
 Hatewatch has previously documented a running feud between Barlow, her husband and other LOS members.

 The animosity between Brandau and the Florida League appears to date back to the immediate aftermath of that rally, when Brandau split with her former friend, Barlow, over Barlow’s association with the League, which Brandau decried as racist.

-Brandau consistently maintained that her participation in a rally organized by the Ku Klux Klan was not racist and that she was there to oppose “Black Lives Matters,” the misconception that the Confederate battle flag “stands for hate,” and the inclusion of a memorial to Martin Luther King, Jr., on the grounds of a park that contains a giant stone relief of Confederate icons on horseback.
+Brandau consistently maintained that her participation in a rally at a site notoriously favored by the Ku Klux Klan was not racist.
+She said she was there to oppose “Black Lives Matters,” the misconception that the Confederate battle flag “stands for hate,” and the inclusion of a memorial to Martin Luther King, Jr., on the grounds of a park that contains a giant stone relief of Confederate icons on horseback.

 “I have no problem with what Martin Luther King did,” Brandau told WABE at the time.
 “He has his own places, but that bell does not have nothing to do with the Confederacy.”

 Barlow took to Facebook to disown Brandau to her new associates, stating: